ziming/laravel-crisp-whatsapp/README.md

 ## Support me

-You can use my [referral link to sign up for Crisp Chat.
+You can use my [referral link to sign up for Crisp Chat 1 month free trial.
 I get a small reward if you upgrade to a paid customer at the Essentials or Plus Plan later.](https://crisp.chat/?track=KszsQ9SFo8)

 I highly recommend Crisp Chat if you are looking for a chat support SaaS for your website.
 As it charges a flat monthly fee instead of charging by per seat.
 It has a very nice UI, powerful bot builder & healthy plugins ecosystem as well.

-To use Whatsapp for Crisp, you will need to subscribe at the [Essential or Plus](https://crisp.chat/?track=KszsQ9SFo8) plan as well

 Side Note: Looking to integrate with Crisp in non WhatsApp ways?
 Check out my [Laravel Crisp package](https://github.com/ziming/laravel-crisp) too!